timsetsfire/datarobot-lineage-react/README.md

     neo4j:2025.01
 ```

-every time you start the docker image, you should login to the neo4j UI at localhost:7474.  user and pword is neo4j.
+every time you start the docker image, you should login to the neo4j UI at localhost:7474.  user and password is neo4j.
 You MUST reset the password and update `.env` before using the chat piece of the app

-TODO: add a mechanism to push data to neo4j from server.js